Petalby/petalby.github.io/projects/applied-systems-engineering/index.md

 ## Embedded implementation

 The system used an STM32F446RE Nucleo board and PES expansion board.
-The gimbal application ran on Mbed OS with a 20 ms task period, producing a 50 Hz loop for IMU processing and servo control.
-Servo pulse-width calibration and angle limits converted the estimated roll and pitch into safe actuator commands.

 ## Outcome and lessons